boeckmann/sys6502/README.md

 The simulator currently can load and execute plain binary files as programs.

 ## Using the simulator
+A 6502 program can be started from command line.
+It is loaded to address
+$0200 and executed.
+Alternatively the simulator may be started in interactive mode.
-After starting the simulator the user is presented a command line displaying the current program counter (PC):
+Then, after starting the simulator the user is presented a command line displaying the current program counter (PC):

 	PC=0200>